 Omotenashi captures the essence of providing service with a sincere attitude.
 This means that tourists are seen as guests and treated with respect and courtesy.
 Visitors to Japan are usually left with a positive impression of Japanese people.

 As a tourist, you will most most likely be left with the impression that the people of Japan are very hospitable, friendly, and welcoming.
-However, I argue that much of the friendly attitude you experience as a tourist in Japan is actually politeness.
+However, I argue that much of the friendly attitude you experience as a foreigner in Japan is actually politeness.
 Here is why:

-Often when you do experience xenophobic attitudes in Japan, it is expressed as passive aggression.
-For example, entering an empty bar and being told that the bar is fully booked out, so you cannot stay.
-Some places are more direct and might tell you that they only accept Japanese customers.
+Entering an empty bar and being told that the bar is fully booked out, so you cannot stay.

 Sadly, some foreign tourists have ignored Japanese laws and customs.
 This has created a negative impression of tourism Japan for locals.
 Here are several examples: